hsnlab/escape/pox/ext/doc/source/index.rst

 If you want to use a different and separated Python version check the Virtual Environment section below.

+The best choice of platform on wich ESCAPEv2 is recommended to install is the pre-build Mininet VM v2.1.0 (based on Ubuntu 14.04 LTS).
+However the install script also supports the standard Ubuntu flavours too (desktop and also server versions).
+Currently the Ubuntu 15.04 server is tested beside the Mininet VM.

 The preferred way
 -----------------